TABLE OF CONTENTS

 Other times, big dreams that are not broken down into small steps or goals can make it difficult to see the path to those dreams.

 As an example, I’ve always known I wanted to be a business owner… but, didn’t always know exactly what steps needed to be taken or what it would look like.
 As a result, it caused me to feel stuck.

 Sometimes, the problem is much deeper.
 Keep reading to learn what I mean by that.

 So, how do you overcome inaction?
 How do you move forward when you feel stuck?
 What do you need to do to get out of this state?

 “There are many ways of going forward, but only one way of standing still.”Franklin D. Roosevelt

 Overcome Inaction with this Actionable List

-Here are some ideas to help you get started in overcoming this perpetual state of inaction and break the negative thought loop that often occurs with it.
+Here are some ideas to help you get started in overcoming a perpetual state of inaction and break the negative thought loop that often occurs with it:

-- You can call it friendship, mastermind, therapy, whatever you’d like.
-But, there needs to be a safe place to talk about these things and someone (or multiple people) to hold you accountable to implementing change.
+You can call it friendship, mastermind, therapy, whatever you’d like.
+But, there needs to be a safe place to talk about these things and someone (or multiple people) to hold you accountable to implementing action.

 Contrary to popular belief, judging yourself does not motivate you to get things done.
-Instead, offering yourself compassion for what is happening in your life is a better approach.
+Instead, offer yourself compassion for what is happening in your life is a better approach.